-- Heat the oil in a large pan on medium, once heated, add the mushrooms and saute until they are cooked down and liquid is gone, then add stock and simmer until liquid is reduced by half.
+- Tear mushrooms apart into extra large bite size pieces.
+Heat the oil in a large pan on medium, once heated, add the mushrooms and sauté until they are cooked down and liquid is gone, then add stock and simmer until liquid is reduced by half.

 - Add sour cream, ½ cup of the cheese, and spinach if using.
 Stir gently to incorporate and wilt spinach, then add ½ of the bread crumb mixture and stir in.
 Season to taste with salt and pepper then scrape mixture into an oven safe 9x7 baking dish.